caseyg/awesome/TOPICS.md

 *   [requarks/wiki](https://github.com/requarks/wiki) - Wiki.js | A modern and powerful wiki app built on Node.js

 *   [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
 Linux, macOS, and Windows.

-## rust-lang

-*   [spyglass-search/spyglass](https://github.com/spyglass-search/spyglass) - A personal search engine:  Create a searchable library from your personal documents, interests, and more!

-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.

 ## tantivy